 So, now you know how to stripe your lawn, you can see that it is easy, and anyone can do it.
 But if you want the best stripes on your street, you should follow our steps above!

-For more information on how to care for a fine lawn, click here.
+We have a detailed guide on how to care for a fine lawn.